jiz322/Reconstruction-Attacks/README.md

 [olivetti_faces](https://www.kaggle.com/code/serkanpeldek/face-recognition-on-olivetti-dataset)

 ## Motivation
 A well-trained machine learning model contains information of training data.
 If this model is disclosed to malicous users, they can retrieve these information which results in privacy leakage.
-By attacking a very simple face-recognizion model, we want a better understanding of this "Reconstruction Attack."
+By attacking a very simple face-recognizion model, we aim for a better understanding of this "Reconstruction Attack."

 ## Methods